 This minor is restricted solely to students enrolled in the Bachelor of Education - Elementary Education program.
-For current information on declaring a minor please go to mtroyal.ca/beadvised/mydegree.
+For current information on declaring a minor please see your Academic Advisor.

 Geography, Minor

 The Geography Minor requires a minimum of seven geography courses.